 For expressing complex rules, intermediate values are computed using RULE NEW blocks which have the same syntax as the RULE block.
 New temporary data elements are created in each hierarchical building data representation that can be used for other computations.
 See the section titled RULE and RULE NEW Blocks below for more details.

 RULEs can reference TABLEs of data that are either present in the same text file or in other text files.
-Each TABLE effectively createsnew function that can be used within a specific expression in a RULE with independent and dependent variable.
+Each TABLE effectively creates a new function that can be used within a specific expression in a RULE with independent and dependent variables.
 The each TABLE would be complete with every possible combination of independent variables.
 Each TABLE consists of one or more columns of independent values and one or more columns of dependant values.
 The RULEs reference a specific TABLE and provide values that are looked up to find a result.
 Much of the standard is represented as tables so this feature is used to represent those tables.
 See the section titled TABLE Block below for more details.

 When portions of one or more of the hierarchical building data representations need to be removed and replaced, the text files of the rules contain a REPLACE block which describes which portions of the hierarchical data building representation are removed and how they are replaced.
 This is usually limited to only certain hierarchical building data representations (baseline or proposed, etc.).
 The rules related to the inserted data elements would contain the details on how to set their values in this case.
 See the section titled REPLACE Block below for more details.